 If you are struggling to gain new clients or even keep clients that have been given to you, chances are that you are mired in your own belief system about what clients really value.
-A recent study of professional services buying habits by the Virginia based research firm Hinge Marketing indicates that what buyers say they value and what they really value when buying professional services are two very different truths.
-While the survey did not cover law firms, it is my belief that the same results would apply if consistently researched.
+A study of professional services buying habits by the Virginia-based research firm Hinge Marketing indicates that what buyers say they value and what they really value when buying professional services are two very different truths.
+While the survey did not cover law firms, I believe that the same results would apply if consistently researched.

 What clients say they consider when buying:

 - Expertise/ Technical Skill